 Treatment is available for most of minor illnesses and injuries and is provided by Nurse Practitioners.
 Students are seen by appointment.
-Call 478-445-5288 to schedule an appointment or beginning in August 2015, appointments can be made online.
+Call 478-445-5288 to schedule an appointment or login to Unify and select Medicat to book appointments online.
 Few walk-in slots are available.

 Numerous lab tests are done in the clinic such as CBC’s (complete blood count), finger stick blood glucose, pregnancy tests, mono spot, rapid strep testing, flu testing, HIV testing, wet mounts and urine analysis.
 Numerous other lab tests are available and are sent out to the local hospital lab.
 See the “Insurance” tab for additional information.

 Student Health Services does NOT administer allergy shots.
 Names of local physicians who do administer the shots can be provided to students.
 Call the clinic for additional information.